 You can do it all in the Willamette Valley.
 Here’s where to find your bliss.

 Home to two-thirds of the state’s vineyards and wineries, the Willamette Valley is a world-famous wine region for good reason.
-Its prized pinot noir-growing climate makes it one of the top pinot-producing areas in the world, and there’s so much more to try in the Willamette Valley AVA’s seven (and counting) wine-growing appellations, each with their distinct personalities and terroir.
+Its prized pinot noir-growing climate makes it one of the top pinot-producing areas in the world, and there’s so much more to try in the Willamette Valley AVA’s 10 wine-growing appellations, each with their distinct personalities and terroir.
 Visit some of the state’s pioneer wineries, like the nation’s first LEED-certified winery, Sokol Blosser in Dayton, or Penner-Ash Wine Cellars in Newberg, co-founded by one of the first women winemakers in Oregon.
 Established in 1934, Salem’s Honeywood Winery is Oregon’s oldest continuously operating winery.
 In 1966, David and Diana Lett spent their honeymoon planting grapevines at McMinnville’s The Eyrie Vineyards; then 13 years later their pinot noir later placed in the top 10 at the Wine Olympiad in Paris.
 Other vineyards soon followed, like Adelsheim, Amity Vineyards and Bethel Heights Vineyard.
-Today the Willamette Valley is home to 592 vineyards from north to south, where countless modern-day wine pioneers continue to plant grapevines and explore new means of production.
+Today the Willamette Valley is home to about 600 vineyards from north to south, where countless modern-day wine pioneers continue to plant grapevines and explore new means of production.

 During the phased reopening of Oregon, most wineries are temporarily open to groups of six or less by appointment only.
 Many tasting rooms are pet-friendly and include lawn games or wide-open areas for kids to roam, so call ahead and check via the Oregon Wine Board’s interactive wine map before you go.

 County: Yamhill County, Marion County